Densely packed particle raft at vertically vibrated air-water interface: Experimental methods

-\section{EXPERIMENTAL METHODS}
+\section{Experimental methods}

-We constructed an experimental apparatus to vertically vibrate a dense granular raft, see the schematic in Fig.~\ref{fig:setup}.
-The container has a square cross-section with $W=10.9$\,cm and is filled with deionized water with a depth of $h=5$\,mm.
-The container, driven by a shaker, experiences a sinusoidal oscillation of its vertical position, $Z(t)=A\sin(2\pi ft)$, with frequency $f$ and amplitude $A$.
-We used an accelerometer to monitor the container's acceleration amplitude $a$, and calculated the displacement amplitude via $a=4\pi^2f^2A$.
-We tested various frequencies in a range $f\in[20,100]$\,Hz and amplitudes in a range $A\in[0.02,0.2]$\,mm.
+We constructed an experimental apparatus to vertically vibrate a dense granular raft, as shown in the schematic in Fig.~\ref{fig:setup}.
+The container has a square cross-section with side length $W=10.9$\,cm and is filled with deionized water to a depth of $h=5$\,mm.
+Driven by a shaker, it experiences a sinusoidal oscillation with its vertical position following $Z(t)=A\sin(2\pi ft)$, where $f$ is the driving frequency and $A$ is the vibration amplitude.
+We used an accelerometer to monitor the container's acceleration amplitude $a$, and calculated the displacement amplitude via $A=a/(4\pi^2f^2)$.
+We tested various frequencies in a range $f\in[20,95]$\,Hz and amplitudes in $A\in[0.02,0.2]$\,mm.

-The particles are closed-celled Styrofoam spheres with a density of $\rho_p\approx 15$ $\mathrm{kg}/\mathrm{m}^{3}$, which is small compared to the nominal density of water, $\rho=1000$ $\mathrm{kg}/\mathrm{m}^{3}$.
-Two batches of size polydisperse particles were tested with different mean diameters, $d = 1.4\pm0.2$\,mm and $d = 2.1 \pm0.2$\,mm, respectively.
-While the small particles are useful for studying pattern formation, the large particles present an easier case for tracking and studying individual particle dynamics.
-Prior to each experiment, we deposited particles on the water surface and removed stacking particles to obtain a strict monolayer.
-We define the particle packing fraction $\phi$ as the ratio between the projected area occupied by the particles divided by the cross-sectional area of the container.
+The particles are closed-cell Styrofoam spheres with a density of $\rho_p\approx 15$ $\mathrm{kg}\,\mathrm{m}^{-3}$, which is small compared to the nominal density of water, $\rho=1000$ $\mathrm{kg}\,\mathrm{m}^{-3}$.
+Two batches of size-polydisperse particles were tested with different mean diameters, $d = 1.4\pm0.2$\,mm and $d = 2.1 \pm0.2$\,mm.
+While the small particles are useful for studying pattern formation, the large particles present an easier case for tracking individual particles and resolving their dynamics.
+We employed a sessile drop technique to determine the three-phase contact angle for our particles at the air-water interface~\cite{extrand2008}.
+Results from tests with different particle diameters and drop volumes indicate the angle to be $87^{\circ} \pm 6^{\circ}$, consistent with those reported for bulk polystyrene~\cite{li2007, kwok1998}.
+Prior to each experiment, we deposited particles on the water surface and removed any stacked particles to obtain a strict monolayer.
+We define the particle packing fraction $\phi$ as the ratio between the projected area occupied by the particles and the cross-sectional area of the container.